souryacs/STAR_GLASS_STEAC_NJSt/README.md

 are redirected to file out.txt.

 As mentioned in the command options, specification of output species tree containing file is not mandatory.
-In such a case, a folder named (STAR / GLASS / STEAC/NJ_st) will be created (depending upon the species tree generation method employed) in the directory containing the input gene tree list file.
+In such a case, a folder named (STAR / GLASS / STEAC / NJ_st) will be created (depending upon the species tree generation method employed) in the directory containing the input gene tree list file.
 Within that new created directory, a file 'outtree_Newick.tre' will contain the output species tree.
 Another file named 'Complete_Description.txt' will be created within that directory.
 It will contain the details of execution.